soltune/retroboy/README.md

 <p align="center">
   <img src="images/logo.png" width="175px" height="175px">
   <br />
-  <strong>Retro Boy is a simple Game Boy emulator written in Rust that can be played on the web.</strong>
+  Retro Boy is a simple Game Boy emulator written in Rust that can be played on the web.
 </p>

 ## How to Compile to WebAssembly